AnhDuc2000/test-jenkins/.github/ISSUE_TEMPLATE/login-issue.md

 #### Impact/Urgency:

-**If this account is urgent to your business, please provide us the details why this account required to be created earlier**
+**If the login is urgent to your business, please provide us the details about the impact on your timeline**

 **If any impact on the business side, please provide us the details**